KellerFuchs/pwh/README.md

 5. It is (computationally) impossible, for an adversary with full control over the authentication server (but not over the client code) to recover the user's password.
-6. Batch attacks (trying to recover many passwords at a time) apply neither to the passwords (req 5.), nor to the authentication tokens sent by the client (req.
+6. Batch attacks provide no significant speedups for recovering passwords (req 5.), or impersonate a client (req.
 4).

 This is not: